Nuala Holloway: Art

 Holloway works mainly as an impressionist using oils, watercolours, pastel, pencil and oils on a variety of subject matter, including wildlife, landscape, maritime and portraiture.
 She originally studied at the Crawford College of Art, Cork but abandoned these studies when she was encouraged to become a model by photographer Ted McCarthy.
 However, her interest in painting was revived later on.
 She studied under Kay Doyle, President of the Watercolour Society of Ireland.
 This led to a number of noted solo and collaborative art exhibitions.

 In November 1997, Holloway's painting "Coming Out of the wood - Seve Ballesteros" was chosen from 300 entries for the Dún Laoghaire / Rathdown Open Exhibition of 30 artists.
 In April 1998, two of her paintings were chosen for the Dún Laoghaire exhibition - "Asgard II" and "Dun Laoghaire Harbour".
 This work was singled out for special mention by the Administrator of the Crawford Gallery, Cork.
 His comment was "An Artist of exceptional talent".
 Since then Holloway has completed a number of commissions and her work is now in private collections in Ireland, Britain and America.

 In August 2006, she co-exhibited a selection of her art work with the poetry of writer, poet and Joycean scholar Leo Daly in Mullingar.
 This was followed in September 2006, when Holloway returned to her home town for her first solo exhibition, "Inspirations", which was opened by writer and artist Don Conroy and Vera Hughes, a local historian.
 This was followed by an invitation to exhibit her work in Arklow in the summer of 2007.

 In December 2007, her first solo Dublin exhibition took place at Airfield House, Dundrum.
 The exhibition, entitled "Reflections", was opened by Eoghan Harris who highlighted and celebrated Holloway's draughtsmanship.
 He also referred to her as "the Nigella Lawson of Irish artists", referring to the force and energy in her work, and the glamour of the artist herself.
 In November, 2008 Holloway held an art exhibition with another former Miss Ireland, Jakki Moore, in Dún Laoghaire.
 The exhibition, entitled "The Magical World of Maritime", was a celebration of coral.
 Holloway and Moore collaborated once again in December 2011 at the Sol Art Gallery in Dublin.
 The exhibition, entitled "Moments", was opened by Hollywood director and animator Jimmy Murakami.

 Other noted works by Holloway include portraits of Irish President Mary McAleese, golfers Pádraig Harrington and Seve Ballesteros and American singer Elvis Presley, which was commissioned for the cover of the book "Elvis and Ireland".

 During the summer of 2011, the United States Embassy in Dublin accepted an oil painting entitled "Famine Ship - Jeanie Johnston" by Holloway to be presented to President Barack Obama during his 2011 visit to Ireland.
 She subsequently received a letter of gratitude from the President for her gift.

+Journalism

+As a journalist Nuala has worked freelance writing articles on education, history, folklore and current affairs for print media including the Irish language newspaper An Páipéar, The Irish Times, The Sunday Independent, The Westmeath Independent, Ireland's Own and Ireland's Eye.